-- 4.1.1 A Councillor is required to 'move' a motion and then another Councillor is required to 'second' the motion. - 4.1.2 A motion shall not be debated at a meeting of Council unless or until the motion is seconded, with the exception of Procedural Motions (which are not debated). - 4.1.3 When a motion has been moved and seconded, it shall become subject to the control of Council and shall not be withdrawn without the consent of Council. - 4.1.4 Other Councillors can propose amendments or variations to the motion which must be voted on before voting on the final motion. - 4.1.5 A motion brought before a meeting of Council in accordance with the Act or these Standing Orders shall be received and put to the meeting by the Chairperson.
-The Chairperson may require a motion or amendment to a motion to be stated in full or be in writing before permitting it to be received.
+- 4.1.1 A Councillor is required to 'move' a motion and then another Councillor is required to 'second' the motion. - 4.1.2 A motion shall not be debated at a meeting of Council unless or until the motion is seconded, with the exception of Procedural Motions (which are not debated). - 4.1.3 The mover or seconder of a motion is taken to be in favour of the motion so moved, unless the motion is being moved or seconded for the purpose of debate.